1Laurenz1/TempoTrack/README.md

 - User registration
 - User authentication (login)
 - Password hashing and validation
+- Adding a new schedule
+- Change of the main schedule
+- Adding items to the schedule
 - JWT-based authentication:
   - access token (short-lived)
   - refresh token (stored securely)